waruingugi/django-docker/README.md

 - [Follow the tutorial](https://betterstack.com/community/guides/scaling-python/dockerize-django/) to learn how to deploy the application using Docker.

 - See the [docker](https://github.com/betterstack-community/django-todo-app/tree/docker) branch for the final code.

+- Then check out the docker-compose file from this repo for some of the changes.

 ## ⚖ License